 Blackwell says some 110 cities—including Atlanta, where protesters recently painted red Xs on parked public buses to symbolize the impact of cuts—are considering cuts to transit.
 “It’s going to hurt efforts to protect the environment.
 It’s going hurt low-income people.
 And it’s going to hurt productivity in this country,” she tells City Limits.

 According to the most recent Census Bureau survey data, 3 percent of New Yorkers take a taxi, bicycle or motorcycle to work, 11 percent walk and 30 drive.
 Fifty-six percent take public transportation.
 While New York City Transit’s proposed cuts will generally hurt those groups most dependent on public transit—in other words, people with lower income—the geographic distribution of the cuts will shape their demographic impact.
-In its latest “>left in place its cut to the Staten Island Railroad’s service to the Yankees’ minor league baseball stadium.
+In its latest round of revisions in March, the MTA restored service on a bus that links Harlem and the South Bronx.
+But it left in place its cut to the Staten Island Railroad’s service to the Yankees’ minor league baseball stadium.